distribution/distribution/docs/recipes/mirror.md

 ```

 > **Warning**: If you specify a username and password, it's very important to
-> understand that private resources that this user has access to Docker Hub will
+> understand that private resources that this user has access to Docker Hub is
-> be made available on your mirror. **You must secure your mirror** by
+> made available on your mirror. **You must secure your mirror** by
 > implementing authentication if you expect these resources to stay private!

-> **Warning**: In order for the scheduler to clean up old entries, `delete` must
+> **Warning**: For the scheduler to clean up old entries, `delete` must
 > be enabled in the registry configuration.
 See
 > [Registry Configuration](/registry/configuration.md) for more details.